W-David-Porter/course-in-consciousness/chapter-1-three-major-metaphysical-philosophies/readme.md

  4. What you want it to be.
  5. What you think it should be.

-Well, then, what is It?
+Well, then, what **is** It?

 We shall see that the only way to find out is to look and see for yourself, not to believe.
-In fact, this is a course in seeing, not in believing.
+In fact, **this is a course in seeing, not in believing**.

 ---